mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 A [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model) method is when different objects have distinct set of features that occur in different frequencies:

 - find interest points using regular grid, interest point detectors, or randomly, then extract descriptor from image regions around interest points (also referred to as words)
-- object have a distribution of feature occurrences, or histogram, and cluster descriptors can be used to find cluster centre (word stem, set of clusters represent vocabulary), where most frequent words that occur in most images are removed
+- objects have a distribution of feature occurrences, or histogram, and cluster descriptors can be used to find cluster center (word stem, set of clusters represent vocabulary), where most frequent words that occur in most images are removed
 - input image is matched by comparing distance between histograms

 ### <a name="9.3" class="anchor"></a> [9.3 Geometric invariants](#9.3)